uprtcl/alchemy/README.md

 docker-compose up graph-node
 ```

-Now, in a separate terminal run the following command to run alchemy:
+Now, in a separate terminal run the following command to run dxdao-alchemy:
 ```sh
 npm run start
 ```

-At this point you should be able to access alchemy on http://127.0.0.1:3000.
+At this point you should be able to access dxdao-alchemy on http://127.0.0.1:3000.

 See [working with docker](./docs/docker.md) for details and troubleshooting.